MarisaKirisame/DefComBlog/Calculator.md

 ## Meta-Language, Object-Language, and the Definitional Interpreter
 Lets step back and reflect on what we had done: in less then 10 lines of code, we had implemented an Interpreter!
 What is the magic?
 Before I answer this question, some terminology: when we use a program X to manipulate another program Y, the language X is in, is called the meta-language, and Y's language is the object-language.
 A definitional interpreter is when we use meta-language's feature to implement the corresponding object-language's feature.
 In this case, evaluate() is a definitional interpreter, because we use Java's Int to implement Calculator's Int.
-Definitional Interpreters are known for their simplicity, because they essentially does nothing.
+Definitional interpreters are known for their simplicity, because they essentially does nothing.

 However, despite doing nothing, they are very useful.
-The most straight-forward and popular use of a Definitional Interpreter is to give new syntax, or to provide eval(), for already-existing features, also known as inventing a novel programming language.
-We could take a Definitional Interpreter, and add a new language feature which we actually implement.
-We could also take a Definitional Interpreter, add some print to every case, and now we had a tracing debugger.
-Or, as the quote at the beginning of the chapter dictate, a compiler is also a Definitional Interpreter but slightly modified.
-Essentially, a Definitional Interpreter is a solid foundation, allowing you to make a bunch of modification to it, to get all sort of useful things.
+The most straight-forward and popular use of a definitional interpreter is to give new syntax, or to provide eval(), for already-existing features, also known as inventing a novel programming language.
+We could take a definitional interpreter, and add a new language feature which we actually implement.
+We could also take a definitional interpreter, add some print to every case, and now we had a tracing debugger.
+Or, as the quote at the beginning of the chapter dictate, a compiler is also a definitional interpreter but slightly modified.
+Essentially, a definitional interpreter is a solid foundation, allowing you to make a bunch of modification to it, to get all sort of useful things.

 ## Refactoring
 Manipulating JSON is hard!
 I have to remember the name and the type of everything, and that sure is tiresome!
 I am gonna refactor the JSON (JavaScript object) into Java Objects, since we are writing Java not JavaScript.